 From evaluation to valuation

-It is better to focus on strengths and talents and ways to expand them, rather than to insist on improvements.
+It is better to focus on qualities and ways to expand them, rather than to insist on improvements.
+This statement resides in the field of positive psychology. it is what various recent studies, evidenced by large research, confirm.

 Trends in performance management